-Rice, a Republican, was the representative for Massachusetts's 3rd congressional district as a Republican.
+Rice was the representative for Massachusetts’s 3rd congressional district as a Republican.
 He served from 1865 to 1867.

 He was previously the representative for Massachusetts’s 3rd congressional district as a Republican from 1863 to 1865; the representative for Massachusetts’s 4th congressional district as a Republican from 1861 to 1863; and the representative for Massachusetts’s 4th congressional district as a Republican from 1859 to 1861.

 From Dec 1859 to Mar 1867, Rice missed 628 of 2,284 roll call votes, which is 27.5%.
 This is on par with the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1864-Mar 1865||171||40||23.4%||56th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.